Mesh Status Display

 This shows a list of Neighbor Nodes that are directly connected with your node (1 hop).
 These nodes may be connected via RF, DtD link using an Ethernet cable, or a tunnel over an Internet connection.
 There are several link quality statistics displayed for each connected node.

 LQor Link Quality is your node’s view of the percent of OLSR (Optimized Link State Routing protocol) packets received from the neighbor node.
-These packets exchange mesh routing and advertised services information, and they include a sequence number that is used to identify missing packets which is a measure of the quality of the link.
+These packets exchange mesh routing and advertised services information, and they include a sequence number that is used to identify missing packets.
+For example, if 7 of 10 packets sent by the neighbor were received, then the probability for a successful packet transmission from this neighbor is 7/10 = 0.7 = 70%.
+Be aware that the Quality metric on the Neighbor Status display is calculated differently, so there may not be a perfect alignment when comparing the two quality metrics.

 NLQor Neighbor Link Quality is the neighbor node’s view of the percent of OLSR packets received from your node.
 This measures the quality of the link from the neighbor’s side.